BatoolMM/Collaborating-on-Open-Data-Science-Projects/README.md

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

-**This workshop will be delivered by Batool Almarzouq as part of Datathon workshop in WiDS2021 in Saudi Arabia.**
+**This workshop will be delivered by Batool Almarzouq as part of Datathon workshop in Women in Data Science (WiDS2021 Saudi Arabia).**

 ## Overview: